ns-rse/git-collaboration/episodes/diverging_branches.md

 In your pairs work through the tasks of resolving these conflicts.

 1. Create a new branch `resolve-merge-conflict`.
-2. Merge the `origin/ns-rse/merge-conflict` branch.
+2. Merge the `origin/ns-rse/merge-conflict` branch into `resolve-merge-conflict`.
 3. Look at the file you are told there are conflicts with and resolve them, you should remove the conflict delimiters (`<<<<<<< HEAD` / `=======` / `>>>>>>> origin/ns-rse/merge-conflict`) and select just one of the changes to retain.